Joelheile/ybudget/README.md

 ## About

-Built by [Young Founders Network e.V.](https://youngfounders.network) – a non-profit supporting young founders through startup resources, community, and entrepreneurial education.
+Built by Joël, one of the founders of the [Young Founders Network e.V.](https://youngfounders.network) a non-profit supporting young founders through startup resources, community, and entrepreneurial education.

 This started as a capstone project at [CODE University](https://code.berlin/) to solve our own budget management challenges.
 Now we're open-sourcing it for other NGOs.